welteki/docs.actuated.dev/docs/examples/docker.md

           docker images
 ```

-To run this on ARM64, just change the actuated label to `actuated-arm64`.
+To run this on ARM64, just change the actuated prefix from `actuated-` to `actuated-arm64-`.